Academic Success Advising

-Counselors are available to assist students in identifying, planning, and achieving their academic goals.
+Academic Advisors are available to assist students in identifying, planning, and achieving their academic goals.
 By facilitating the development of skills, attitudes, discipline, and understanding, counselors help to ensure students’ satisfactory progress towards the completion of academic coursework.
 At Wake Tech, we are committed to student success.
-We provide practical student success workshops and individualized academic counseling session to help students develop customized action plans for future success.
+We provide practical academic success workshops and individualized academic advising sessions to help students develop customized action plans for future success.

 Satisfactory Academic Progress